metabase/metabase/docs/people-and-groups/managing.md

 ## Adding people to groups

-Click into a group and then click `Add members` to add people to that group.
-Click on the X on the right side of a group member to remove them from that group.
-You can also add or remove people from groups from the People list using the dropdown in the Groups column.
+To add people to that group, click into a group and then click **Add members**.

+To remove someone from that group, click on the **X** to the right of the group member.

+You can also add or remove people from groups from the **People** list using the dropdown in the **Groups** column.
-Adding people to groups allows you to assign [permissions](../permissions/start.md).

 ## Group managers